Ajiboso-Adeola/alx-system_engineering-devops/0x00-shell_basics/README.md

-the contents list of your directory is
+Write a script that changes the working directory to the users home directory.